Duvvuri-Srinath/chrome-plugin/README.md

 # E-commerce Product Info Extractor

 ## Overview
-This Chrome plugin extracts product information (name, price, image) from e-commerce fashion websites like Zara and H&M.
+This Chrome plugin extracts product information (name, price, image) from e-commerce fashion websites like H&M. It also integrates with an open API to provide similar product suggestions.

 ## Installation
 1. Clone or download this repository.